isomerpages/nrf-create/_galleries/Video/CREATE Symposium 2021 Keynote Address by Dr Limin Hee (CLC).md

 ![](/images/default%20(2).jpg)
 10 Mar 2021

-Science of Sustainable Cities: Leveraging the Science of Cities for Liveability, Sustainability & Resilience by Dr Limin Hee (Centre for Liveable Citie...
+Science of Sustainable Cities: Leveraging the Science of Cities for Liveability, Sustainability & Resilience by Dr Limin Hee (Centre for Liveable Cities)